-Water Totals 9 7.00% 8 6.22% Wat 04: Water efficient equipment One credit 1.
+Water Totals 9 7.00% 7 5.44% Wat 04: Water efficient equipment One credit 1.
 Identify all water demands from uses other than those listed under "Calculation of water efficiency performance" in Wat 01 that could be realistically mitigated or reduced.
 Where there is no water demand from uses other than domestic-scale, sanitary use components in the building, this issue is not applicable.
 2. Identify systems or processes to reduce the relevant water demand (criterion 1), and establish, through either good practice design or specification, a demonstrable reduction in the total water demand of the building.
-1 0.78% 0 0% Wat 03: Water leak detection 2.
+1 0.78% 1 0.78% Water leak detection 2.
 Flow control devices One credit - Flow control devices 3.
 Install flow control devices that regulate the water supply to each WC area or sanitary facility according to demand in order to minimise undetected wastage and leaks from sanitary fittings and supply pipework.
-1 0.78% 1 0.78% d.
+1 0.78% 1 0.78% necessarily require a system that directly detects water leakage along part or the whole length of the water supply system. c.
+Able to identify different flow and therefore leakage rates, e.g. continuous, high or low level, over set time periods.
+Although high and low level leakage rates are not specified, the leak detection equipment installed must have the flexibility to distinguish between different flow rates to enable it to be programmed to suit the building type and owner's or occupier's usage patterns. d.
 Programmable to suit the owner's or occupier's water consumption criteria. e.
 Where applicable, designed to avoid false alarms caused by normal operation of large water consuming plant such as chillers.
 Where there is physically no space for a leak detection system between the utilities water meter and the building, alternative solutions can be used, provided that a major leak can still be detected.